Pandemic Leave Disaster Payment NSW

 - The NSW Government will liaise with the Department of Foreign Affairs and Trade (Smart Traveller and consulates) and relevant airlines to spread the information.

 - No additional application will be required.
-All international travellers will automatically be directed into hotel quarantine per the current process.
+All international travellers will automatically be directed into quarantine accommodation per the current process.

-- When a customer arrives at the hotel, they will be given a notice which formally informs them of the requirement to pay quarantine fees.
+- When you arrive at the quarantine accommodation, you will be given a notice which formally informs you of the requirement to pay quarantine fees.
 This would be done at the same time traveller contact details are collected, per the current check-in process.

-Payment and support details will be noted on the invoice and payment must be made in Australian dollars.
+Payment details will be on the invoice and payment must be made in Australian dollars.